 We’re all familiar with the common cliché, “walking in someone else’s shoes,” but did you know that that’s basically empathy definition in a nutshell?
 And it’s a great place to start when we want to define empathy.

 But let’s explore the definition of empathy a little more.
 What is empathy?
-An empathetic definition says it’s the ability to share another person’s feelings, and to understand what he or she is experiencing.
+An empathetic definition says it’s the ability to share another person’s feelings and to understand what he or she is experiencing.
 And this basic empathetic meaning really describes how to connect with someone on a meaningful level.
 If we’re truly empathetic, we can tap into another person’s emotional state and actually be there with them and for them.

 And when you can be there for someone, you can establish deeper and stronger interpersonal connections and interact more genuinely.
 Why?
 Because you make people feel understood and respected.
 And who doesn’t want to feel safe and accepted?

 When people ask, “What is empathy?” we often get confused and think that sympathy and empathy are one and the same.
 But while they are similar terms, they definitely have different meanings.
-Sympathy is about having pity for another person’s hardships, while we define empathy as actually experiencing and sharing the feelings of other person.
+Sympathy is about having pity for another person’s hardships, while we define empathy as actually experiencing and sharing the feelings of another person.
 Sometimes it can happen that sympathy leads to empathy as you gain more experiences and develop new perspectives on life.
 We’ll talk more about that in a little bit.

 It’s Easy to Define Empathy But Practicing Empathy Takes Time

 Even though the empathy definition sounds simple, not everyone has an easy time with it.
-While empathy comes easy for some, the others don’t readily experience it and it can take some practice but that’s okay.
+While empathy comes easy for some, others don’t readily experience it and it can take some practice but that’s okay.
 Everyone has the power within themselves to learn new things and grow into a better person every day.

 What does empathy definition means in real life?
 Let’s look at the following example of empathy below.

 Imagine you’re at your office, and you hear a co-worker telling a story to her fellow colleagues.
 She explains that her only child was born with a rare genetic condition and it caused her little face to appear swollen and bruised.
-This mother expresses that she felt a lot of discomfort because whenever she went into shops with her child, people would wrongly assume that the facial anomalies were the result of abuse.
+This mother expresses that she felt a lot of discomforts because whenever she went into shops with her child, people would wrongly assume that the facial anomalies were the result of abuse.

 She never got to hear the words, “Oh, what a cute baby!” or, “You’re such a good mother!”
 And this unfair treatment and all of those false assumptions always caused her so much pain, but she tried not to take it to heart.
-She knew that motherhood was a profound learning experience, even though her’s included a lot of misunderstanding and sadness.
+She knew that motherhood was a profound learning experience, even though she’s included a lot of misunderstanding and sadness.

 One co-worker sympathized with this story and felt pity for her, but is this the meaning of empathy?
 Not exactly.
 It was only years later, when the co-worker became a mother herself, that she could finally empathize with how difficult this experience must have been for her colleague.
 She would even start crying as she recalled the story years later.
 Her once sympathetic reaction had now transformed into empathy due to the shared experience of motherhood that she and her coworker now shared.
 What does empathy mean in this example?
 It’s the new mother’s ability to finally understand her coworker’s discomfort and share those same emotions, too.